 Starting an edible veggie garden can seem like a lot of work, but the majority of the effort is done at the beginning – when you have the largest amount of motivation – and then it is simply a matter of simple regular maintenance and harvesting your veggies that will taste far better than what you will buy at the grocery store – or even at the farmer’s market – and that will be far higher in nutrients, as well.

 At the same time that you will be eating better and enjoying superior flavors, you’ll also be eating far fewer calories, because you’ll be naturally filling your diet with vegetables that are low on the calorie scale.
+It’s the perfect match to any healthy nutrition strategy and to give you added immune support.
 Furthermore, you’ll find yourself heading outside for fresh air and exercise more frequently as you plant, weed, and water.
 Not to mention harvesting, the most exciting part!

 Some great options that can be fantastic for virtually any veggie garden and any gardener include growing green beans, snow peas, lettuce, fresh herbs (such as parsley, basil, and mint), bell peppers, hot peppers and, of course, the beloved tomato (cherry or regular sized).
 Suddenly, you’ll discover that you have free salads for several weeks’ worth of meals, and you’ll be flavoring your foods with healthy herbs instead of salts and fats.